Rasta669/Fucha-on-FVM/Smart Contract/README.md

 npx hardhat
 ```

 You will get a list of tasks.
 You may have spotted `create-nft0`, `create-nft1`, `create-nft2`, and `create-nft3`, which explain the subsequent breeds you can mint by running those commands.
-To mint an FuchaBin NFT from the deployed collection, your wallet must have more than **0.9 tFil** to mint an NFT.
-Also, the wallet's private key to mint to must be added to `.env`.
+To mint a FuchaBin NFT from the deployed collection, your wallet must have more than **0.9 tFil** to mint an NFT, of which is customizable from the helper-hardhat.config.
+Also, the wallet's private key to mint to must be added to `.env` as shown in `.envexample`

-For example, to mint an `fuchaHippo` breed to the deployed collection at `contractAddr`, run the following command:
+For example, to mint a `fuchaHippo` breed to the deployed collection at `contractAddr`, run the following command:

 ```
 npx hardhat create-nft0 --contract contractAddr --network hyperspace